Table of Contents[Hide][Show]

 9. Visit Gold King Mine

 I enjoyed wandering around, taking photographs of the old, rusty vehicles and the buildings that looked like a strong wind would blow them down.
 At the Gold King Mine, kids can pan for gold, feed animals in the petting zoo and hop on dad’s shoulders for a peek down the original gold mine shaft.
 And there’s a gift shop with silly souvenirs begging to be bought with allowance money.
+It deserves a spot on your list of things to do in Jerome AZ.

 If you think you have hoarding tendencies, one trip to the Gold King Mine will cure you.

 You can stay in Jerome at the historic (and allegedly haunted) Grand Hotel, if you dare.
 Because I was exploring the Verde Valley and nearby Sedona and I didn’t want to deal with going up and down the winding mile every day, I stayed in Cottonwood, Arizona, at the Verde Valley RV and Camping Resort, a Thousand Trails property.
+You can use this interactive map to find hotels and Airbnbs in the area.

-I never considered staying at a campground because I don’t camp and I don’t own an RV.
 But I encourage you to investigate, particularly if you’re traveling with small children.
 The Verde Valley RV and Camping Resort has several small cabins and tiny houses available to rent.
 And average nightly rates are a very budget-friendly $150.
 Plus you get the convenience of an equipped kitchen, living room, covered outdoor space with fire pit and access to the campground’s clubhouse, pool, hot tub, playground and mini golf course.

 Benefits of a Campground Cabin Rental